MicrosoftDocs/win32/desktop-src/properties/props-system-appusermodel-relaunchiconresource.md

 ---
-Description: 'Specifies the icon used for the shortcut created on the taskbar when the user chooses to pin an application to the taskbar or launch a new instance through its button''s Jump List.' ms.assetid: '3559d1f5-988c-41d9-ba9a-dfa4ba643ee2'
+Description: Specifies the icon used for the shortcut created on the taskbar when the user chooses to pin an application to the taskbar or launch a new instance through its buttons Jump List. ms.assetid: 3559d1f5-988c-41d9-ba9a-dfa4ba643ee2
-title: 'System.AppUserModel.RelaunchIconResource'
+title: System.AppUserModel.RelaunchIconResource
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.AppUserModel.RelaunchIconResource